20 Seiki Denki Mokuroku: Anime

-On July 27, 2018, KA Esuma Bunko's Twitter account announced that an anime adaptation of the novel would be produced, and would be animated by Kyoto Animation, but the project's status is currently unknown following the Kyoto Animation arson attack which destroyed the main production office.
+On July 27, 2018, KA Esuma Bunko's Twitter account announced that an anime adaptation of the novel would be produced, and would be animated by Kyoto Animation, but the project's status remained unknown for years following the arson attack next year, which destroyed Kyoto Animation's main production office.

+On October 25, 2025, Kyoto Animation announced during its "KyoAni no Sekai-ten" ("Meet the Worlds of KyoAni") event that the anime adaptation would be a television series, titled 20 Seiki Denki Mokuroku Eureka Evlika (二十世紀電氣目録-ユーレカ・エヴリカ-) and known in English as Sparks of Tomorrow.
+It will be directed by Minoru Ōta, with series composition handled by Tatsuhiko Urahata, characters designed by Kohei Okamura, who will also serve as chief animation director, worldview setting handled by Takaaki Suzuki, and music composed by Hitomi Koto.
+The series is set to premiere in 2026.

 Reception

 20 Seiki Denki Mokuroku won an honorable mention in the full-length novel category at the 8th Kyoto Animation Awards in 2017.
 The entry was the only one to win any of the awards available that year.